ASCENDANCY HEARTS & ARROWS

-It was January of 2000 and we were introduced to the very first Hearts & Arrows Round Brilliant Cuts we would ever lay eyes on.
-About 2 years earlier in 1998 we decided to enter the uncharted waters of the Internet while it was still in a fairly young stage and quite unsure of what would happen.
-Would we lose?
-Would we gain?
-What exactly was it people wanted really?
-As the first website to publish photomicrographs along with Sarin results and the GIA Reports together, we began getting inquiries for these "Hearts & Arrows" diamonds and dang ... they were gorgeous.
-Never before had we witnessed cutting done at such precision, and now we had a tool (ie. a Hearts & Arrows viewer) to demonstrate to our clients such rare levels of precision in cutting.
-Later that year in June of 2000 we were introduced to our first technology to help us critically analyze light return vs light leakage in a diamond via a technology called The FireScope.
-The FireScope not only showed us optical precision but also showed us important contributing factors to determining diamond beauty, not only in round brilliant cuts but all shapes and cutting styles of diamond.
-We were amazed at how the technology, for the most part, correlated with what our eyes were seeing.
-The introduction of this tool was the beginning of my journey into the world of diamond cut grading.
+In January of 2000 we were first introduced to a Hearts & Arrows Round Brilliant Cut diamond.
+Two years prior to this introduction, we made the decision to take the leap and enter the uncharted waters of the world wide web while still in its infancy.
+Although we were excited to see what would happen with this new venture, we weren’t clear on exactly how consumers would react to making a buying purchase online.
+When we first started publishing analysis on diamonds such as photomicrographs, the Sarine DiaMension® reports, and the lab reports such as GIA, we began getting inquiries for Hearts & Arrows diamonds.
+Never before had we witnessed cutting done at such precision, and now we had a tool (the “Hearts & Arrows Viewer”) to demonstrate to our clients the rare levels of precision cutting.
+Later that year, in June of 2000, we were introduced to technology that would help us critically analyze light return vs. light leakage in a diamond: the Ideal-Scope.
+The Ideal-Scope not only showed us optical precision but also showed us other factors that determine a diamond’s beauty, not only in round brilliant cuts but in all shapes and cutting styles.
+We were amazed at how the technology, for the most part, correlated with what our eyes were already seeing.
+This tool was the beginning of our journey into the world of diamond cut grading.

-As the months would pass we would eventually acquire even more new technologies to help us analyze light return, light leakage, the intensity of that light return, where exactly the diamond was drawing it's reflections from within the atmosphere, optical symmetry, etc. Factors which at the time were not employed into either GIA or AGS cut grading systems.
-Over the years from June of 2000 till the present I have worked intimately with the most advanced optical technologies on the market as well as having the finest diamond scanners to measure the exact facet lengths and angles that contributed to what we knew were the rarest and most beautiful diamonds in the world.
+As time passed, we acquired more new technologies to help us analyze light return, light leakage, and optical symmetry.
+At the time, these factors were not employed by either the GIA or AGS cut grading systems.
+Over the years we have worked intimately with the most advanced optical technologies on the market as well as the finest diamond scanners to measure the exact facet lengths and angles that contribute to what we know are the rarest and most beautiful diamonds in the world.
 These technologies included the GemEx BrillianceScope, the Isee2 Machine and the Octonus Ray Tracing software.
 We intensely studied diamonds using all the available technology and correlated that information along with human observation.
 Out intense study led us to define four ideal cuts that are still available on the market today, including our Ascendancy™ Hearts & Arrows diamonds.